The Hampstead Heavies

 During 1915 it became increasingly clear that the numbers volunteering for service with the British Army were inadequate to meet the demands of a war which now seemed likely to last for years rather than weeks or months.
 Yet, opposition to conscription remained strong both in sections of the Government and the country, and recruitment continued on a voluntary basis throughout the year.

 It was in this context that Alderman E.A.
 O'Bryen, JP, then Mayor of Hampstead (north west London), saw the need in July 1915 to raise a Battery of Heavy Artillery to supplement the Brigade of Royal Field Artillery already recruited from the Borough.
+Captain H G Paris was posted from 131 Heavy Battery to take commandof of the new Battery, assisted by 1st Lts.
+Bailey, Marshall and Greenhough, all postings from the British Expeditionary Force.
 Recruitment to the new Battery, soon to be known informally as The Hampstead Heavies, was voluntary and lasted from July until end-September 1915.
 Most of the recruits were local men from north west London, living in the vicinity of the Edgware and Finchley Roads.

 Training commenced in October 1915 and from then until the following March took place on Hampstead Heath, the Hampstead cricket ground, and some vacant land next to the Corporation Yard in Lymington Road, Hampstead.
 Most of the men, being local, were billeted in their own homes, the remainder finding accommodation in private houses close by.